With summer coming to an end in Muskogee, now is an ideal time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s scummy, you can sanitize it by pouring diluted bleach through the tube to clean the line.
+Then examine your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s dirty, you can freshen it by draining watered-down bleach through the tube to sanitize the line.
 Or you can get a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Hix Air Conditioning Service, Inc. can make your unit more efficient and help it last longer.
-We also provide convenient service agreements, so you won’t forget to schedule your annual tune-up!
+Annual air conditioner maintenance from Hix Air Conditioning Service, Inc. can make your system more efficient and help it last longer.
+We also offer handy service agreements, so you won’t forget to book your annual tune-up!